rcrocomb/half_baked_inotify_test/README.md

 # half_baked_inotify_test
-Working inotify-using code that does do a while lot (watches '.')
+Working inotify-using code that doesn't do a whole lot (watches '.')

     This one works more than another 'inotify' test I have, but it's not great.